github/balanced-employee-ip-agreement/Balanced_Employee_IP_Agreement.md

 This BALANCED EMPLOYEE INTELLECTUAL PROPERTY AGREEMENT is between the person named below and [COMPANY NAME], a [State of Incorporation] corporation ("Company").

 **What is this?** This is the Company's Intellectual Property Agreement ("Agreement").
 If you've worked in the technology space before, there's a good chance that you've run across one or more of these in the past.
 This document is the official, entire and exclusive agreement on what intellectual property ("IP") is yours, and what belongs to the Company.
-"IP" includes concepts, designs, developments, discoveries, ideas, improvements, inventions, patents, trade secrets, trademarks, copyrights, and works of authorship.
+"IP" includes without limitation concepts, designs, developments, discoveries, ideas, improvements, inventions, patents, trade secrets, trademarks, copyrights, and works of authorship.
+In relation to software, IP covers both source code and object code.

 **What is this not?** This document only concerns IP ownership and licensing.
 Please also refer to the Company employee handbook, your contract, and other policies on security, confidentiality, acting in the Company's best interest, releasing and maintaining Company open source projects, and other topics related to IP and information and the Company's business.
 Check with the Company's legal department ("Legal") for any situation not clearly and fully addressed by Company policies.